Holiday Sugar Cookies with Icing

 • To make the dough: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, powdered sugar, vanilla extract, and cinnamon.
 Mix on low until combined.

-• Add the eggs, flour, baking soda, and sea salt in that order and mix until combined into a stiff dough.
+• Add the eggs and the dry ingredients: flour, baking soda, and sea salt in that order.
+Mix until combined into a stiff dough.

 •